edwinvrgs/zorro-gallinas-game/README.md

 # El Zorro y las Gallinas

-A game build in C++ with Qt framework and IA
+A game build in C++ with Qt framework and AI